 For years, one of the most favored dog toys in our house was a simple sock ‘ball’ that I made to dispense treats.
 It wasn’t glamorous, but it got the job done and was sustainable, reusable, and completely free.
 So, if you’re struggling to find an eco-friendly, non-toxic dog toy, you might want to take a break from scrolling through product listings and pulling out your hair and instead imagine the possibilities for making homemade dog toys your pup will love.

-Fair warning, if your dog is more of a shredder, you probably don’t want to try making too many toys using household fabrics as they might end up swallowing threads that could cause intestinal obstruction and other problems.
+Fair warning, if your dog is more of a shredder, aka a power chewer, you probably don’t want to try making too many toys using household fabrics as they might end up swallowing threads that could cause intestinal obstruction and other problems.
 As with store-bought toys, always supervise your pup carefully when they play with new homemade toys, until you get a sense of how they interact with the toy.
 And check toys regularly to make sure they’re in good condition.

 And, if you’re not feeling particularly crafty, we’ve put together lists of our top picks for both dog chew toys and flying toys.
 The Himalayan Ruff Bone from the chew toy list has helped us divert some of our team’s pups from furniture and sticks while scoring a perfect 5 out of 5 leaves on our scale.